Step 1

 Crypto market tools

-Use this first ForecastIndex market page to frame Polymarket crypto market research around odds, liquidity, fees, availability, and resolution rules.
-Live odds automation and builder-attributed trading are the next phases.
+Use this ForecastIndex market page to frame Polymarket crypto market research around odds, liquidity, fees, availability, and resolution rules.
+The live list is informational and does not make trade recommendations.

-ForecastIndex starts with the questions users should answer before routing any order through a Builder integration.
+ForecastIndex starts with the questions users should answer before interpreting a crypto prediction market price.

 | Market type | What to check | Why it matters |